 Many attorneys will tell you that their experience as personal injury lawyers makes them ideal to handle your bus accident wrongful death claim.
 We disagree.
 The big motorcoach companies retain teams of lawyers to squash upstart injury lawyers who don’t handle commercial bus injuries regularly.
 We aren’t those guys.
 The bus companies know us, they know our record, and they know we have the background in bus injury law to take them on in the courtroom.

-This article, was submitted by Jon Ostroff of Ostroff Injury Law.
+This article, was submitted by Jon Ostroff of Ostroff Godshall Injury and Accident Lawyers.
 If you have additional questions about a recent bus accident you or your family was a part of he invites you to call toll free at (484) 351-0350 to get answers to any questions with no obligation.
 They can answer questions about fatal bus accident cases from anywhere in the United States.